codecaffeine/codecaffeine.github.io/source.old/_posts/2011-12-17-writing-a-string-to-number-function-in-c.markdown

 ## Number Theory ##
 Before we start digging into code, what do we actually mean when we write out a number?
 Well according to Wikipedia's [entry on numbers](http://en.wikipedia.org/wiki/Number):

-{% blockquote %}
-In this base ten system, the rightmost digit of a natural number has a place value of one, and every other digit has a place value ten times that of the place value of the digit to its right.
+> In this base ten system, the rightmost digit of a natural number has a place value of one, and every other digit has a place value ten times that of the place value of the digit to its right.
-{% endblockquote %}

 Lets look at the numbers 7, 42, and 365 to see how this would work: